DEMAT Central Team

 Owen Rhodes - School Improvement Director

 Owen joined DEMAT in September as School Improvement Director.
 He is an experienced former headteacher who has worked in primary schools in Cambridgeshire and Surrey over the last 20 years.
-He has successfully turned around a school in challenging circumstances, through focusing on improving the quality of teaching, and building an effective team, committed to improving children’s academic and social achievements.
+He has successfully improved schools in challenging circumstances, through focusing on improving the quality of teaching, and developing effective teams, committed to improving children’s academic and social achievements.
 Owen strongly believes in the significant benefits and impact of school to school support.
 As Chair of the Wisbech Schools’ Partnership, he has led a number of projects aiming to improve outcomes for children across the locality.
 He also has previous experience as a secondary school governor, and as a mentor to newly appointed headteachers.

 Jenny Daniels - Independent Education Consultant